JuliaDynamics/RecurrenceAnalysis.jl/README.md

 rmatw = @windowed recurrencematrix(x, 0.1, scale=maximum) 1000
 rmat[1:1000,1:1000] == rmatw[1:1000,1:1000] # FALSE!!!
 ```
 In this example, the `1000×1000` blocks of both matrices differ, because the threshold `0.1` is scaled with respect to the maximum distance between all points of `x` in `rmat`, but in the case of `rmatw` the scale changes between subsets of points.
+Something similar may happen if the recurrence matrix is calculated for a fixed recurrence rate (with the option `fixedrate=true`).

 ### Alternative syntax for `@windowed`